ConductionNL/StUF-Berichten/README.md

 The component provides three basic routes for receiving information back from an (soap) xml endpoint.
 1. Plain transformation (default): The XML data is serialized according to the provided `Accept` header.
 If no `Accept`  header is provided it is serialized to plain json if the provided  `Accept` header is `application/xml` the data is not serialized.
-2. By mapping:
+2. By mapping: `Not yet supported`
 3. By templating:

 When using a stuff call that could return several commonground objects we recommend using a ld-json response (wich also happens to be the commongground default).
 It both supports the possibility of returning sever objects of different type in de _embeded property and provides the nifty @type property to keep them apart.